Ingredient Content Analysis

 • Extractives/Volatiles Analysis

 While extractives and volatiles make up a smaller portion of biomass composition, they can significantly influence the overall conversion process.
-Our Company's extractives/volatiles analysis service aims to identify and quantify water-soluble and ethanol-soluble compounds in biomass samples.
-This analysis provides insights into the presence of nonstructural sugars, proteins, chlorophyll, waxes, and other components that may impact conversion efficiency.
-By understanding the extractives/volatiles content, researchers can develop strategies to mitigate the effects of these compounds on the final product.
+Quantifies water- and ethanol-soluble compounds (e.g., nonstructural sugars, proteins, waxes) that may impact conversion efficiency.

 • Ash Analysis

 In addition to the intrinsic composition of biomass, extrinsic properties like moisture content and particle grind size can also influence conversion processes.
-Our Company provides analysis services to measure the moisture content in biomass samples, as well as assess the particle grind size.
-These analyses aid in understanding the impact of these factors on feedstock storage, supply, and transportation.
-By optimizing moisture content and particle grind size, researchers can ensure consistent and efficient biomass conversion.
+Measures extrinsic properties affecting feedstock storage, supply, and transportation to ensure consistent conversion.

 Our Advantages